kpwn/yalu/README.md

 # Yalu Island
 A modified version of kpwn's Yalu, which I hope to help complete.

-This could be a complete untethered iOS 8.4.1 jailbreak.
+This could be a complete untethered iOS 8.4.1 jailbreak (if not too challenging :/)

 Credits for most of the development go to Luca Todesco / @qwertyoruiop.